 I’d learn later that tea means dinner, apart from tea the beverage.
-I know now that when she asked this close to dinner time, or when she’s about to cook, tea means dinner.
-Other times, this still confuses me, and this is the one word that I still can’t get my head around with.
+I know now that when she asked this close to dinner time, or when she’s about to cook, that tea means dinner.
+Other times, this still confuses me.
 I think it will still continue to confuse me for a long time.

 This one I’ve heard before, but I’m so used to say ‘drugstore’ that it sometimes just slips out of my mouth, and I’ll be rewarded with strange looks from whoever happens to be within an earshot.
 I sincerely hope they don’t think I’m involved in some illegal drug deals.

 Pissed, take the piss

 When I say “I’m pissed,” I always mean I’m annoyed, but in here pissed can also mean drunk.

 ‘Take the piss’ also has nothing to do with… urine.
 It means to mock something/someone, and in here I hear this all the time.